rebeccalwagner/PPOL_5203_FinalProject/files/gpt/README.md

-For Replication:
-1. Run scraped reddit files through `run_gpt_api` to code for safety relevance and sentiment analysis in small batches.
-2. Combine output files using `combine_coded_data`
-3. Clean the resulting single file using `clean_gpt_output`

  File name    | Use case |
 | -------- | ------- |
 | clean_gpt_output | drop all non relevent data from the combined csv output file |